 - Modeling Atmospheric Turbulence While exposure times for the HSC precursor data are generally around 300 seconds, the exposure times for LSST will be either 15 or, more likely, 30 seconds.
 Because of this, atmospheric turbulence is expected to have much stronger effects.
 Fortino et al. (2021) and Léget et al. (2021) showed that it is possible to model astrometric residuals due to atmospheric turbulence using Gaussian Processes.
 Initial tests showed that a Gaussian Processes model was able to capture a large portion of the structured astrometric residuals in simulated ComCam data.
 Figures 9 through 11 show the results of the Gaussian Processes fit for a sample exposure.
 However, more work is necessary to add this to the pipeline.
 We will need to confirm that it works well in a larger range of observing conditions on real data, and to ensure that it is not prohibitively expensive in terms of computing resources. - Evolution in the Camera We know that cameras evolve over time, corresponding to various factors such as when the instrument is warmed up and cooled down again.
 These changes in the instrument lead to changes in the astrometric distortion, which are visible as discontinuities in the distribution of the best-fit visit model parameters.
-The most straightforward approach to dealing with this will be to run gbdesAstrometricFit separately for each period of relative stability.
-A more sophisticated approach might be to allow per-epoch camera models that are fit simultaneously, but it is not clear whether the potential improvement in precision will be worth the added complexity in the fit.
+The most straightforward approach to dealing with this will be to run gbdesAstrometricFit sepa-

-FIGURE 9: Sample astrometric residuals for a simulated ComCam exposure, fit with a loworder polynomial in order to not fit atmospheric turbulence.
+FIGURE 9: Sample astrometric residuals for a simulated ComCam exposure, fit with a low-order polynomial in order to not fit atmospheric turbulence.